hackerzhuli/unity_code_mcp/.trae/rules/project_rules.md

 ### Testing Strategy
 - Unit tests for internal functionality (modules that doesn't require a running Unity Editor instance to test)
+- A real (but minimal) Unity project is embedded in `UnityProject` for running related tests (that doesn't require a running Unity Editor instance, just need files, including Unity generated files)
 - Manual tests with Unity Editor scenarios

 ### Compatibility